 I’ll be using a 5 day vacation example through the whole thing to help you see how it works.

-Vacation planning tools to help you estimate travel costs.
+The best vacation planning tools to estimate travel costs

 MOMONDO is an online cost comparison search tool that does so many amazing things: